Buffalo River canoeing is one of the Arkansas’s largest draws

 spectacular scenery available just upstream, this is a fine float, especially for

 families.
 It features class I rapids, gravel bars, and numerous bluffs.
-Campsites and
+Camping sites and

 access are available at Carver or two-and-a-half miles upstream at Hasty.